playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/lights.md

 Directional lights are the fastest to process by the engine in terms of performance.

-## Point Lights
+## Omni Lights

-Point lights are light sources that emit light from a single point in all directions.
+Omni lights are light sources that emit light in all directions.
 Examples of this type of light are an unshaded light bulb or candlelight.

-When unselected, a point light is represented by the following icon in the Editor's 3D view:
+When unselected, a omni light is represented by the following icon in the Editor's 3D view:

-![Point light icon][3]
+![Omni light icon][3]

 Click this icon to select the light in the Hierarchy and Inspector panels.

-A point light lights an object like this:
+An omni light lights an object like this:

-![Point light][4]
+![Omni light][4]

-Point lights are more costly than directional lights but faster to process than spot lights.
+Omni lights are more costly than directional lights but faster to process than spot lights.

 ## Spot Lights